Understanding Superannuation vs. Retirement: Are They the Same or Different?

 psdhingra

 Resignation, dismissal, termination, or removal from service do not fall within the purview of retirement.
-Retirement is a general term and may be applied to various forms of retirement, such as retirement on superannuation (upon reaching the designated retirement age, typically 58 or 60 years as determined by the organization), or for voluntary retirement, or compulsory retirement (both occurring at any time before reaching the age of superannuation), etc.
+Retirement is a general term and may be applied to various forms of retirement, such as retirement on superannuation (upon reaching the designated retirement age, typically 58 or 60 years as determined by the organization), voluntary retirement, or compulsory retirement (both occurring at any time before reaching the age of superannuation), etc.

 What is the conclusion of your above posting?
 Are we to understand that VRS is a form of retirement, but resignation is not?